-Our aim is to offer help and support to anyone who has experienced sexual violence of any kind.
+Their aim is to offer help and support to anyone who has experienced sexual violence of any kind.
 This may have been recently, some years ago or in childhood.

-We take calls from people of all ages, creeds, ethnic groups and orientations.
-Our counsellors will also speak with friends, relatives and concerned persons as well as take general queries.
+They take calls from people of all ages, creeds, ethnic groups and orientations.
+Their counsellors will also speak with friends, relatives and concerned persons as well as take general gueries.

-Here in the Dublin Rape Crisis Centre we acknowledge it takes courage to phone or to call into the Centre for the first time and we assure you that if you contact us you will be treated with dignity and respect.
+Dublin Rape Crisis Centre acknowledges that it takes courage to phone or to call into the Centre for the first time and they assure you that if you contact them you will be treated with dignity and respect.